yonicd/helpdesk/README.md

 [![stability-experimental](https://img.shields.io/badge/stability-experimental-orange.svg)]()
 <!-- badges: end -->

+Embedded in the DESCRIPTION files of our installed.packages is a world of URLs developers have curated for us to learn from.
+The problem many times is that getting to the right link quickly is a pain in the REDACTED.

-The goal of `helpdesk` is to create a quick api to query URL links embedded in DESCRPITION files of the `installed.packages`.
+The goal of `helpdesk` is to create a simple api to query URL links embedded in DESCRPITION files of the `installed.packages` and return an search enabled datatable with active links of the relevant URLs.

 ## Installation